wordbit/wordbit/content/posts/a-tale-of-two-tablets-part-1.md

 I'm not going to pretend I can properly review these.
 For a detailed video review, my man [Kenneth](https://youtu.be/q7DhG4pHwho) is underrated and deserves more views.

 The short version is that, for such small buds, they sound really good and the ANC is incredible.
-The new H2 chip is doing a lot of heavy lifting using algorithms to make these next level.
+The new H2 chip is doing a lot of heavy lifting using algorithms to make these sound like a choir of angels and to eliminate the sound of my microwave.

 I am disappointed with the device switching though.
 Switching audio between my iPhone and Apple Watch just doesn't work.
 The audio slows down like an unplugged record player before stopping completely.
 I've tried a few things, but haven't figured out how to fix it yet.
 Fortunately, I can still control iPhone audio with my Apple Watch, but the whole audio-switching experience is hardly as seamless as I was expecting.
 First World problem, I know.